Sauron: Adaptations

 In early film versions of The Lord of the Rings, Sauron has been left off-screen as "an invisible and unvisualizable antagonist" as in Ralph Bakshi's 1978 animated version, or as a disembodied Eye, as in Rankin/Bass's 1980 animated adaptation of The Return of the King.

+In the 1981 BBC Radio adaptation of The Lord of the Rings, Sauron does not appear in person, but his wishes, commands and intent are spoken by intermediaries such as The Mouth of Sauron, played by John Rye.

 In the 2001–2003 film trilogy directed by Peter Jackson, Sauron is voiced by Alan Howard.
-He is briefly shown as a large humanoid figure clad in spiky black armour, portrayed by Sala Baker, but appears only as the disembodied Eye throughout the rest of the storyline.
+Portrayed by Sala Baker, Sauron is briefly shown as a large humanoid figure clad in spiky black armour, He appears only as the disembodied Eye throughout the rest of the storyline.
 In earlier versions of Jackson's script, Sauron does battle with Aragorn, as shown in the extended DVD version of The Lord of the Rings: The Return of the King.
 The scene was removed as too large a departure from Tolkien's text and was replaced with Aragorn fighting a troll.
 Sauron appears as the Necromancer in Jackson's The Hobbit film adaptations, where he is voiced by Benedict Cumberbatch.

 Sauron appears in the form of his eye in the 2017 The Lego Batman Movie voiced by Jemaine Clement.
 He is one of the many classic villains the Joker frees from the Phantom Zone to run amok in Gotham City.
 He features, too, in the merchandise of the Jackson films, including computer and video games.
 These include The Lord of the Rings: The Battle for Middle-earth II (where he was voiced by Fred Tatasciore), The Lord of the Rings: Tactics, and The Lord of the Rings: The Third Age.
 In the Lord of the Rings Online game, he is featured as an enemy.